viamrobotics/docs/docs/getting-started/high-level-overview.md

 If you have hardware lying around, the best thing to do is try to get it setup.

-If there are issues, please work with on slack as we're still working on rough edges.
+If there are issues, please work with us on [slack](https://viamrobotics.slack.com/) as we're still working on rough edges.

 We also have a number of [tutorials](/tutorials) to get you started.

-If you have no harware, you can use our mock tutorial FIX ME.
+If you have no hardware, you can use our mock tutorial FIX ME.